Kambalda, Western Australia: History

 Kambalda is situated in a semi-arid environment on the land of the Galaagu people, approximately 75 km southeast of Coolgardie and 616 km east of Perth.
 Kambalda's determination to keep as much native flora as possible separates them from other similar mining towns.
 Kambalda West is approximately 4 km from Kambalda East and is the location of the tourist bureau and the shire offices.

 The original settlement of Kambalda grew up in the area after Percy Larkin discovered gold in December 1896.
 The town was officially gazetted on 10 December 1897 and laid out by the Government surveyor W. Rowley, who chose the name Kambalda.
 The Red Hill Gold Mine, which began operations in 1897, was relatively short-lived.
 It was closed by 1907 and the small settlement had become a ghost town.
 One memory of the original town is the old well in George Cowcill Street.

 New interest in the area occurred in 1954 when George Cowcill took samples of what he thought was uranium.
 Later analysis found large deposits of nickel and by 1966 Western Mining Corporation had established Australia's first nickel mine.
 It is fair to describe Kambalda East and Kambalda West as Australia's first nickel mining towns.
 Apart from the Red Hill Lookout with its views over Lake Lefroy, and the opportunity to drive across the causeway, the town offers historical attractions and modern amenities, with a 24-hour RV stop area, shops and a skate park.
 Kambalda is known for its feral goats.

 Present day

-The first mining company that established the town was the Western Mining Corporation (WMC), which in 2005 was taken over by BHP Billiton.
+The first mining company that established the town was the Western Mining Corporation, which in 2005 was taken over by BHP Billiton.
 Other mining companies in the area include Gold Fields, Lightning Nickel, and GHB.

 The town population has more recently been receding, thought to be due to increasing fly-in fly-out operations by mining companies.